nayed/dotfiles/.vim/vim-cheat-sheet.md

 - Insert at the end of the line: A
 - Delete full word and replace: c + a + w
 - Changes 'surroundings': for examples from "hello" to 'hello': c s " '
+- Open and close fold: za
+  - close fold: zc
+  - close all fold: zC
+  - open fold: zo
+  - open all fold: zO

 ### Deleting

 - `d<leftArrow>` will delete current and left character
-- d$ will delete from current position to end of line
+- d\$ will delete from current position to end of line
 - d^ will delete from current backward to first non-white-space character
 - d0 will delete from current backward to beginning of line
 - dw deletes current to end of current word (including trailing space)